International reactions to the 2018 North Korea–United States summit: South Korea

-South Korea's presidential office Blue House and president Moon Jae-in announced that the outcome of the Trump-Kim summit reflected the "bold determination of the two leaders", and that Moon is able to see Kim Jong-un's sincerity for commitment of the decisive, proactive actions for the denuclearization process.
+South Korea's presidential office Blue House and president Moon Jae-in announced that the outcome of the Trump-Kim summit reflected the "bold determination of the two leaders", and that Moon is able to see Kim Jong Un's sincerity for commitment of the decisive, proactive actions for the denuclearization process.
 However, Moon stressed that about 65 years of hostility with complex nuclear ICBM issue would not be resolved by a single summit, but would require continuous cooperation for the denuclearization process.
-South Korean officials and US White House press secretary Sarah Huckabee Sanders confirmed that the war games which is named of "Ulchi Freedom Guardian”(UFG) operation would be suspend following Trump-Kim summit in Singapore as per the denuclearisation process on Korea peninsula.
+South Korean officials and US White House press secretary Sarah Huckabee Sanders confirmed that the war games which is named of "Ulchi Freedom Guardian"(UFG) operation would be suspend following Trump-Kim summit in Singapore as per the denuclearisation process on Korea peninsula.
 South Korea president Moon Jae-in supported the success of Trump-Kim summit although there are diverse of opinions.
 Moon believes that most South Koreans support his direction for peace on the Korean peninsula, as demonstrated in the results of the local South Korean elections that had just taken place a day after the summit in which his party had won 13 out of 17 local elections.
 Kyunghyang Shinmun, a liberal newspaper, said that Trump and Kim have started a "march of peace" that would lead to a permanent cessation of hostilities.
-Chosun Ilbo expressed concern that as a result of Trump's concessions, the North would keep its nuclear weapons program permanently.
+The Chosun Ilbo expressed concern that as a result of Trump's concessions, the North would keep its nuclear weapons program permanently.
 It described the summit as "dumbfounding and nonsensical".
 The Democrats party in South Korea is currently getting the high rate of approval rating which is 80% of the population, and president Moon Jae-in's political party believe that it would be time to pursue a vigorous détente of peace on the Korean Peninsula.